Get started

 Explicit vocabulary teaching is crucial for closing language gaps between advantaged and disadvantaged learners.
 To find out more about why this is so essential, read our founder's blog breaking down top research on the language gap.

-For thos reading who already have a vocabulary strategy, these questions are for you.
+For those reading who already have a vocabulary strategy, these questions are for you.
 A research group in the US has collated eight key questions, stepping from research on vocabulary acquisition, that teachers should be asking themselves about their strategy.

 1. Do you provide direct instruction of vocabulary in specific texts?